 - Operational Costs Estimate: In addition to CAPEX, provide an estimate or analysis of expected operational costs (OPEX) for the facility.
-This includes estimated utilities consumption (and costs), catalyst or chemical consumption (e.g. periodic replacement of LOHC or catalyst if applicable), manpower requirements for operation, maintenance costs, etc. This information will help in evaluating the life-cycle cost effectiveness of the proposed technology. - Validation and Benchmarking: The contractor should perform basic validation on the estimate, such as benchmarking key metrics (e.g., cost per ton of hydrogen storage capacity, or per kW of throughput) against industry data or similar projects (if available).
+This includes estimated utilities consumption (and costs), catalyst or chemical consumption (e.g. periodic replacement of LOHC or catalyst if applicable), manpower requirements for operation, maintenance costs, etc. This information will help in evaluating the life-cycle cost effectiveness of the proposed technology. - Validation and Benchmarking: The contractor should perform basic validation on the estimate, such as benchmarking key metrics (e.g., cost per ton of hydrogen, or per kW of throughput) against industry data or similar projects (if available).
 All such comparisons should be presented in generic terms without reference to specific projects.
 Identify any areas of significant cost uncertainty or potential opportunities for cost optimization that were observed during FEED. - Review and Iteration: The cost estimate should undergo the contractor's internal review process (with cross-discipline input) to ensure completeness.
 The final estimate will be reviewed with North Atlantic as part of the FEED completion, and contractors should be prepared to discuss and justify the estimate details.
-North Atlantic may engage an independent reviewer to audit the estimates from both FEED contractors for fairness and accuracy.
+North Atlantic may engage an independent reviewer to audit the estimates for fairness and accuracy.

-The cost estimation deliverable will play a significant role in the final selection of the implementation contractor.
-Bidders are thus expected to put forward their best effort in providing a reliable and well-documented estimate.
+Bidders are expected to put forward their best effort in providing a reliable and well-documented estimate.
 North Atlantic emphasizes transparency in the estimate; any use of allowances or factors should be clearly explained.
 The currency for all cost reporting shall be [specified currency, e.g., USD], and costs should be based on price levels of 2026.
 No inflation escalation should be included beyond this point for comparison purposes, unless specifically requested by North Atlantic.